xiaocanli/stochastic-parker/docs/source/theory/parker_dpp.rst

 .. note::
   Momentum diffusion is only partially supported now.

-We can include an momentum diffusion term to the right side of equ_parker_.
+We can include an momentum diffusion term to the right side of the Parker transport equation.

 .. math::
    :name: equ_parker_2nd